abhishekarya1/Hash-Define-myNotes/content/web-api/security.md

 - JWT - ByteByteGo - [YouTube](https://youtu.be/P2CPd9ynFLg)

 ### OAuth 2.0
-Used to get a token from a third party server in order to access resources.
+Used to get a token from a server in order to access data on another server.

 Our app sends a request to the **authorization server** (often the same as **resource server**) and it decides whether to give access to the requested resources and sends a token back if access is granted.
-This token can be a JWT Bearer token.
+This token is often a JWT Bearer token.

-Ex - using Google account to sign-in to GitHub - GitHub triggers Google sign-in page and Google authenticates the user (on sign-in) and then asks if we want to share info with GitHub, if we allow we get a token from Google that GitHub uses to talk to Google in order to access user info.
+OAuth is often used for **Third Party Sign-in**: using a Google account to sign-in to GitHub.
+GitHub redirects to a Google sign-in page and Google authenticates the user (username and password sign-in) and then prompts if we want to share info with GitHub, on allowing GitHub gets an _access token_ from Google that it uses to talk to Google in order to access user info (name, email, etc.).
+GitHub then creates a session or a token for us, so we don't need to authenticate every time.

-In the above example, we have used OAuth to authenticate user for GitHub, but beneath the surface OAuth is always about Authorization.
-We have authorized GitHub to use our info from Google.
+In the above example, we authenticated user for GitHub using Google sign-in, but beneath the surface OAuth was used for Authorization.
+We have authorized GitHub to use our info from Google, both Authorization Server and Resource Server is of Google's.

 Four types of authorization flows (aka **grant types**) for generating a token:
 1. **Authorization code grant flow**: app gets back authorization_code from auth server.
 Have to make another request to auth server for token.